Skip to main content

 If your tools cannot prove scope, produce a proper invoice, and retain compliance evidence, they are not a fit for a solo business, no matter where they land on a best sales compensation software list.

 Run a pass/fail demo test before you buy.
-Use one real engagement from signed scope to invoice, and pass only if the system supports all of this in one workflow: legal entity name, billing contact, PO or required reference, proof attachment, and a note field such as "Add required jurisdiction clause after verification."
+Use one real engagement from signed scope to invoice, and pass only if the system supports all of this in one workflow: legal entity name, billing contact, PO or required reference, proof attachment, and a note field that identifies any jurisdiction clause needing official or legal verification before use.
 If you bill cross-border, also test charge currency vs settlement currency.
 Stripe documents support for 135+ charge currencies and notes that conversion applies when charge and settlement currencies differ.

 Be cautious with team-first sales compensation tools as your first purchase.
 Gartner describes this category around organizations managing complex sales-team plans, and Salesforce Spiff lists $75 per user, per month with an annual contract requirement.
 Use that layer when you truly need variable payout administration, not when your current failures are manual reconciliation loops, duplicate records across tools, or exception handling outside your system of record.